UGEcko/Chrunity/README.md

 > Warning: It is recommended you have some experience ATLEAST with the Unity UI and Components of GameObjects before using this tool.

+> Note 2: While interpretation of object data is based around ReMapper.
+You *could* build your own interpreter for another library or language.

 ## Installation

 > Note: It is recommended for you to use **Unity 2019.4.28**.